nvegater/nvegater.me/content/posts/puzzle.md

 [^Intro]: People start business or works in a business, they want to invest time, effort and work to do something useful, and harvest the results.
 Statistically a person will harvest the work in form of $Money$.
 They pay money to work more efficiently and hopefully one day they get this money back plus some earnings.
 This has been more or less universal for some years I guess.

-People mostly have Windows computers and Android phones[^osShares] where they type data, share it and try to do something useful with it.
+People mostly have Windows computers and Android phones[^osShares] where they type data, share it and try to do something useful with it, while other people harvest other people's data to make money

 [^osShares]: You dont believe me or you're reading this from the future? check [THIS wiki](https://en.wikipedia.org/wiki/Usage_share_of_operating_systems)

 `FinalVERSION_FINAL_FINAL.xslx` files grow exponentially along with the growing businesses.

 GROWTH is a religion in disguise where
 Bill Gates is the Pope,
 Bezos is Saint Peter,
-Google is Jesuschrist,
+Google is Jesuschrist, data is as much of a currency as money and Excel sucks...
-Excel sucks...

 But without being so dramatic, there is a lot of binary data everywhere.
-Nowadays this data is practically a currency.
+Nowadays this data is a currency.

 But who has time to maintain this annoying computer files anymore?
 The idea behind a business is to provide value and people are busy "Business growing".